-The VAL service area refers to the geographical area served by a VAL server.
+The VAL service area refers to the geographical area(s) (e.g., coordinates, civic addresses, network areas) served by a VAL server.
+The VAL service area is identified by the VAL service area identifier (ID).
 The VAL server may have more than one VAL service area defined.
-These VAL service areas are configured by the VAL server to the location management server and and are assigned with the unique identifier.
+These VAL service areas are configured by the VAL server to the location management server and and are assigned with the unique VAL service area identifier.
 When the VAL service area configurations in place the VAL server may use the VAL service area ID as part of the location information in the SEAL APIs requiring location information.
-These configurations can be updated by the VAL server in-order to modify the geographical area associated with the VAL service area ID and when is updated, the SEAL internally manage the updates without requiring the VAL server to re-invoke the APIs where the updated VAL service area ID are being used.
+These configurations can be updated by the VAL server in-order to modify the geographical area(s) associated with the VAL service area and when is updated, the SEAL internally manage the updates without requiring the VAL server to re-invoke the APIs where the updated VAL service area are being used.